Meet our Board of Directors

-Safaa Fahmi graduated from the Cairo Evangelical Seminary, received two graduate degrees from the Cincinnati Christian University and a Doctor of Divinity from Hope International University in Fullerton California.
-The 2nd Evangelical Church of Assiut became the second largest protestant congregation in Egypt under Safaa’s thirty year leadership.
-During these years Safaa’s vision to provide Christian education and benevolent help to poor Christian villages took form.
-Dr. Lewis Foster, Dr. Reuben Bullard, veteran missionary, LaVern Morse and others met Safaa while visiting Egypt.
-Other Christian leaders in the Cincinnati, Ohio, area heard of his faith and vision.
-CAS was formed.
+Safaa Fahmi graduated from Cairo Evangelical Seminary, received two graduate degrees from Cincinnati Christian University, and a Doctorate of Divinity from Hope International University in Fullerton, California.
+The 2nd Evangelical church of Assiut became the second largest protestant congregation in Egypt under Safaa’s thirty-year leadership.
+During these years, Safaa’s vision to provide Christian education and benevolent help to poor Christian villages took form.

-Christian villages of 15,000 to 40,000 people are adjacent to most of the major cities of Egypt.
+Christian villages of 15,000 to 40,000 people are adjacent to most of the major cities in Egypt.
 Babies are assigned the religion of their parents at birth.
-People have lived in “Christian” villages for a lifetime never knowing the fundamental facts of the life of Jesus Christ or mission of His church.
-These Christian villages, largely composed of the very poor and Illiterate, are ignored by the government.
+People have lived in “Christian” villages for a lifetime, never knowing the fundamental facts of the life of Jesus Christ or the mission of His church.
+These Christian villages, largely composed of the very poor and illiterate, are ignored by the government.

-Beginning with volunteers from his church, Safaa sent out men and women to lead worship, teach children and develop Christian leaders in the villages.
-Congregations were re-assembled, church doors were opened and people heard the gospel explained simply.
-Slowly, churches started practicing baptism for the forgiveness of sin and observing the Lord’s super each week.
+Beginning with volunteers from his church, Safaa sent out men and women to lead worship, teach children, and develop Christian leaders in the villages.
+Congregations were re-assembled, church doors were opened, and people heard the gospel explained simply.
+Slowly, churches started practicing baptism for the forgiveness of sin and observing the Lord’s Supper each week.

 Safaa left the 2nd Evangelical Church of Assiut and moved to Cairo to expand the base of his growing work.
 He continued to write and translate books and pamphlets, distributing thousands of Bibles and books of the Bible every year.
 A correspondence course gave Christians in remote areas a chance to study the Scriptures.

 CAS has hosted students from Middle Eastern and African nations.
 Limited space for our growing educational work led Safaa to pray for a larger training center.
-This three story facility houses 200 students with a cafeteria that will feed 250.
-We expect to open the facility to full use in 2016.
+Pictured above is one of our training centers.
+This three-story facility houses 200 students with a cafeteria that will feed 250.